 - Strategy-relevant partnerships and agreements, in particular the purchase and sale of investments, companies, parts of companies, business branches and rights to products or intellectual property rights.

 - Nomination of candidates for the Board of Directors for the attention of the Annual General Meeting.

 - Election of the members of the Boards of Directors of the subsidiaries.

 The Board of Directors fully delegates all remaining areas of company management to the CEO, who has the right to issue directives to the other members of Group Management.
 The Board of Directors may – on a case-by-case basis or in connection with its general reservation of competencies – intervene at any time in the duties and competencies of hierarchically subordinate bodies and assume control of the business conducted by these bodies ("powers reserved").

 The CEO chairs Group Management.
 The chair leads, monitors and coordinates the members of Group Management and supplies them with the authorisations required to fulfil their roles.
-Under the law, Articles of Association and organisational regulations governing the HOCHDORF Group, the chair holds the necessary authorisations to manage the HOCHDORF Group.
+Under the law, Articles of Association and organisational regulations governing HOCHDORF, the chair holds the necessary authorisations to manage.
 In particular, the CEO has the following duties: